 In Central Park

-Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists.
+Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists alike.
 Personally, I think the feeling of skating at this spot in the city, with Central Park on one side and the views of the mythical skyscrapers in the background, is simply unparalleled.
-You will feel like you are shooting a Christmas scene of the many movies that have been filmed here.
+You will feel like you are shooting a Christmas scene from one of the many movies that have been filmed here.

 If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours on the day that suits you.
-I've also prepared a handy guide to 15 things to do in Central Park so you can organize your visit to the park and make the most of your time there - don't let the cold get you down!
+I have also prepared a practical guide on 15 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
+Don't let the cold beat you!

 At Bryant Park